-Vehicular parking requirements for industrial uses are provided in Table 5.15 below.
+Vehicular parking requirements for industrial uses are provided in Table 5.22.

-Industrial Uses Minimum Parking Requirements A. Manufacturing and Processing Uses Assembly, Manufacturing, and Processing-Light 1 space for each employee, plus 1 space for each Assembly, Manufacturing, and Processing-Heavy company operated vehicle; or 1 space for every 2,000 square feet of gross floor area, whichever is Assembly, Manufacturing, and Processing-Outdoor greater Manufacturing or Repair Plants with Multiple Shifts 2 spaces for every 3 employees on each of the larger shifts, plus 1 space for each company operated vehicle B. Storage Uses Warehousing 1 space for each employee, plus 1 space for each company operated vehicle; or 1 space for every 2,000 square feet of gross floor area, whichever is greater C. Office Parks Industrial Office Park Sum of parking required for the various uses.
-For uses or tenant not known at the time of developmen 3 spaces for every 1,000 square feet of gross floo area.
-[1]

-1] Calculation of required parking may be based upon net floor area, which excludes hallways, bathrooms, and mechanical rooms at such time as tenant improvements are authorized.
+Table 5.22 Vehicle Parking Requirements for Industrial Uses Industrial Uses Minimum Parking Requirements A. Manufacturing and Processing Uses Assembly, Manufacturing, and Processing-Light One space for each employee, plus one space for each Assembly, Manufacturing, and Processing-Heavy company operated vehicle; or one space for every 2,000 square feet of gross floor area, whichever is greater Assembly, Manufacturing, and Processing- Outdoor Manufacturing or Repair Plants with Multiple Shifts Two spaces for every three employees on each of the larger shifts, plus one space for each company operated vehicle B. Storage Uses Warehousing One space for each employee, plus one space for each company operated vehicle; or one space for every 2,000 square feet of gross floor area, whichever is greater C. Office Parks Industrial Office Park Sum of parking required for the various uses.
+For uses or tenant not known at the time of development, three spaces for every 1,000 square feet of gross floor area.
+[1] [1] Calculation of required parking may be based upon net floor area, which excludes hallways, bathrooms, and mechanical rooms at such time as tenant improvements are authorized.
 The appropriate authority may permit the reservation of a portion of the required parking area, with installation deferred until tenant improvements are authorized.
 The reserved area shall be landscaped and maintained until such time as it is otherwise developed.

 5.9.3.
-Parking Size, Location, and Configuration
+Parking Size, Location, and Configuration [AMENDED 09-09-2022]